It’s that time of year, again. The time of year everyone starts talking about what’s next.

-The average amount of time a recruiter spends reviewing a resume is 6 seconds, some may argue that is not nearly enough time to make a keep-or-toss decision but how are recruiters supposed to sort through all of those applications and make a hire in a timely manner?
+The average amount of time a recruiter spends reviewing a resume is 6 seconds, some may argue that is not nearly enough time to make a keep-or-toss decision but how are recruiters supposed to sort through all those applications and make a hire in a timely manner?

-Using AI technology to initially assess resumes for keywords and concepts hidden in the text would give recruiters the ability to turn those piles or resumes into a short-list of qualified candidates.
+Using AI technology to initially assess resumes for keywords and concepts hidden in the text would give recruiters the ability to turn those piles of resumes into a short-list of qualified candidates.
 This type of candidate rank and score function is already being used by different software companies.

-By using this type of technology, recruiting specialists can then spend more time on the resumes that actually warrant more attention and not deal with the ones who were not qualified to begin with.
+By using this type of technology, recruiting specialists can then spend more time on the resumes that warrant more attention and not deal with the ones who were not qualified to begin with.
 This kind of technology throughout the recruiting process would save time for recruiters in an organization and allow them to make better hires faster.

 2. Better candidate experience

-It’s a frustration many job seekers run into, the ATS black hole.
-Sending in their applications and resumes and then never to be contacted again, wondering day-in and day-out if someone received their information or even cared.
-82% of employers think a negative candidate experience affects the company little, if at all but much to their dismay, 58% of candidates who don’t hear back from an employer are less likely to buy products from that company.
+It’s a frustration many job seekers run into: the ATS black hole.
+Sending in their applications and resumes and then never to be contacted again; wondering day-in and day-out if someone received their information or even cared.
+82% of employers think a negative candidate experience affects the company little, if at all, but much to their dismay, 58% of candidates who don’t hear back from an employer are less likely to buy products from that company.

 Not to mention, people talk and word of mouth can be one of the biggest influences on a business as 34% of candidates who have suffered a bad candidate experience will share their experience on social media.
-But with more than 2,000 resumes coming in for the average corporate recruiter a month, how can they stay in contact with each and every candidate?
+But with more than 2,000 resumes coming in for the average corporate recruiter a month, how can they stay in contact with each candidate?

 This is where Artificial Intelligence in the form of a chatbot comes to the rescue.
-By using a chatbot to help candidates throughout the application process, recruiters would be able to better candidate experience since 93% of job seekers cite unclear application instructions as the primary cause of a bad candidate experience.
+By using a chatbot to help candidates throughout the application process, recruiters would be able to improve candidate experience since 93% of job seekers cite unclear application instructions as the primary cause of a bad candidate experience.

 In addition to helping job seekers throughout the process, the chatbot would also be able to keep them informed on where they are in the process and send a notification once the position has been filled.
 Implementing a chatbot in the recruiting process gives candidates the communication they need for a better experience and helps recruiters save time.
-More advanced chatbots also have the ability to take those conversations with candidates and learn more about them to aid the decision of who is most qualified for which position.
+More advanced chatbots can also take those conversations with candidates and learn more about them to aid the decision of who is most qualified for which position.

 3. Reduce bias